boyney123/generator-create-docusaurus/README.md

 npm install -g yeoman
 ```

+## Installing the generator

 ```sh
 npm install -g generator-create-docusaurus
 ```

+## Running the generator

-Next create your new documentation directory and run this command within it
+Create your new documentation directory and run this command within it

 ```sh
   yo create-docusaurus